yandex-cloud/docs/en/_tutorials/data-from-csv-to-public-visualization.md

 # Creating and publishing a chart with a map of Moscow from a CSV file

-You can use {{datalens-short-name }} to grant public access to your charts and dashboards.
+You can use {{ datalens-short-name }} to grant public access to your charts and dashboards.

 {% note warning %}